 NF: We have a lot of plans, smaller and bigger ones, from expanding our product range to even having a physical store sometime.

-Having said that, it’s worth keep checking back on us because there are always new bits linger around the FRoG shop!
+Having said that, it’s worth keeping checking back on us because there are always new bits lingering around the FRoG shop!

 FRoG on Social Media